SundaramSrivastava/Weatherapp/README.md

 Weather app brings the weather information about user's current location and also have capabilities to check weather information about any other location.

-# Weather App

-Weather app brings the weather information about user's current location and also have capabilities to check weather information about any other location.

 ## Run Locally

 Clone the project